-In this handbook you will find all the Geography undergraduate modules listed that contribute to the Joint Honours and Science pathways into the subject, as well as a brief introduction to our staff.
-Please always check with your programme / course office on the credit requirements for your chosen pathway and check with them on the regulations that are intended to ensure its effective implementation.
-You will find a wealth of information on Trinity College's website and we are in the process of updating our Geography webpage, so keep a close eye on that, too.
-I hope that you find the information useful, and that you enjoy your time in Geography.
+Note that our modules contribute to both the Joint Honours and Science pathways into the subject, so please always check with your programme / course office on the credit requirements for your chosen pathway and check with them on the regulations that are intended to ensure its effective implementation.
+You will find a wealth of information on Trinity College's website, and we are in the process of updating our Geography webpage, so keep a close eye on that, too.
+We are delighted that you are considering or continuing studying with us in Geography in Trinity.
+We hope that you find the information in this handbook useful, and that you enjoy your time in Geography.